bitquery/graphql-docs/docs/Schema/ethereum/addresstats.md

 The `addressstats` field allows us to retrieves statistics related to blockchain addresses.

+Address statistics provide an aggregate profile of an Ethereum address in a single query: total sent and received amounts, transaction counts (including calls and called transactions), fee expenditure, the number of distinct currencies involved, and the count of active days.
+This is useful for compliance profiling, risk scoring, explorer summary pages, and any workflow where you need a high-level view of an address's lifetime activity without pulling every individual transaction.

 Here is an example that demonstrates how to retrieve statistics about the USDT smart contract:

 ```